imganpat/30DaysOfCpp/Day 25 & 26 - Templates/README.md

 2. Created [2nd program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/02_class_template.cpp) which uses the concept of class template.
 It has a class which a data member and a method.
    We can pass any datatype for the member it will store and diaplay it.

+3. Created [3rd program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/03_multiple.cpp) which uses the concept of multiple parameter template.
+It shows we can use 2 different datatypes in class templates.

+4. Created [4th program](https://github.com/imganpat/30DaysOfCpp/blob/main/Day%2025%20%26%2026%20-%20Templates/04_deafult.cpp) which uses the concept of default parameter template.
+It shows how we can use default datatype if not mentioned in a template class.

 ## Issues Faced